mcjumaah/zero-trans-to-auto/README.md

 ### Reference

-My reference to the approach I utilized in this component is mainly from the YT video of Kevin Powell:
+My reference to the approach I utilized in this component is mainly from the YT video of @kevin-powell:

 - https://youtu.be/B_n4YONte5A?si=qK1lGhhttpftBzYp
 - https://keithjgrant.com/posts/2023/04/transitioning-to-height-auto/